ART PORTFOILIOS TO VISIT:

 *See monoprint "Gorky & Me" under "Portraits" in slide show.

 Genocide Hangings 2, above, is from a large-scale series of work that was included in a one-person show called: LEST WE FORGET held at the Providence College, Hunt-Cavanagh Gallery in 2005.
 This monoprint (in the background) exemplifies the potentiality of paper-litho method, and how far it has progressed in transferring images of large-scale to paper.
 This powerful image of inhumanity was sourced from a 1915 historical photo of a public hanging.
 It was digitally stylized, enlarged, inked, and printed on BFK paper in a seamless undertaking.
-The small text of approximately 50 towns was printed later.
+The small text of approximately 50 towns were printed later.

 PORTRAIT OF INNOCENCE received Honorable Mention by Prof. Judith Brodsky, Rutgers University at the Duxbury Art Complex.
 This large-scale provocative monoprint of innocence and mass murder is seamed together in a 9-part bleed monoprint printed on 42" h x 31" w BFK gray paper.
-The image depicts a naked toddler sitting cross-legged on a chair in a photo studio, unaware that in the background lies a heap of naked dead male Armenian male bodies flanked by Turkish soldiers based on a photo taken during the Genocide of 1915.
+The image depicts a naked toddler sitting cross-legged on a chair in a photo studio, unaware that in the background lies a heap of naked dead Armenian male bodies flanked by Turkish soldiers based on a photo taken during the Genocide of 1915.

 AN IMMIGRANT'S SONG GOES UNHEARD selected by the Judge of selection and Awards: Hollis Dunlap.
 This monoprint received the Weiss Sisters Prize for printmaking, and purchased for the permanent collection of the NHP&CC.
 The printing medium is paper-litho that is seldom utilized in any distinguished way.
 The image is from a photo of the artist's father, who survived the Armenian Genocide, and held on to the dream of going back to his place of birth.